christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 In ChronicleDB, a similar approach could be adopted to mitigate the out-of-order problem.
 With this approach, events would not be required to be inserted in event order, while the punctuation allows for strong ordering guarantees in the aftermath.
 It would also require event producers to support punctuation.
 There is literature covering the case that event producers can not produce punctuations themselves, which requires the stream processor or event store to deduce these themselves (called a _heartbeat_ then) [@srivastava2004flexible].
 Punctuation processing could either be implemented right in the replication protocol by introducing it in the log and weaking the consistency guarentees between punctuation, or in the event streams themselves.
 We haven't figured out how this could be implemented, though (what if punctuations arive themselves out-of-order?).

-\todo{Draw chart for the shopping cart case with punctuation}

 Not all use cases can be served with OOP, as implementing and applying punctuation is far from trivial and can not be used in every situation.
 Nethertheless, this approach comes in handy for all real-time applications where no strong consistency is needed, such as calculating moving averages and similar aggregates.

 ##### Non-Real-Time Applications.